-We're proud to present the Dialogues - panel discussions that will take place at this year's Signals Festival 2020 - both from the Funkhaus and streamed online.
+We're proud to present the Dialogues - panel discussions that will took place at Signals Festival 2020 - both from the Funkhaus and streamed online.

-Sign up to our newsletter for updates and details on how join the festival in person and when & where to follow online.
+Sign up to our newsletter for updates and details on how join the festival in 2021.

 Impact of design in music production